kazomu/kazomu.github.io/content/blog/bakuman/index.md

 ### Strengths

 - Display of passion and dedication
+- Significance of healthy competition, rivalry and good mentorship
 - Showcasing different versions of artists - some who create art by strategizing to create something new, and others who have art flowing through them.
 - Insight into how manga is created
 - Awesome opening song (blue bird)